bdefore/universal-redux/README.md

 - Make some code!

-### Adding new functionality
+### Customization

-The npm module also exposes a few ways of integrating your code with what's in the module.
+The npm module also exposes a few ways of integrating your code with that of the module.

+#### Webpack configuration

+Any items specified in the `webpack.config` of your configuration will be merged with the [default Webpack configuration](https://github.com/bdefore/universal-redux/blob/master/config/webpack.config.js).
+You may also turn on `verbose` mode to see the exact Webpack configuration you are running.

 #### Express middleware